Branching rules of minuscule representations via a new partial order: Branching rules of minuscule representations

+The minuscule poset corresponding to each summand $L(A_{n-1},\omega_{2i})$ is $[n-2i]\times [2i]$.
+The weight posets of the summands are thus the posets $J([n-2i]\times[2i])$ for $0\le i\le 2k$.
+On the other hand, by Proposition \ref{prop:Dspin} and Proposition \ref{prop:jab_iso} we have for each $i$, so the conclusions of the theorem also hold in this case.

-Suppose that $\fg$ is of type $D_n$, $p=1$, and $P=J^{n-3}([2]\times[2])$.
-Then $L_p$ is the natural representation of dimension $2n$ in type $D_n$.
-It is known (see \cite[Exercise 8.2.16 (iii)]{green13}) that $\fk$ is of type $D_{n-1}$ and that $L_{\omega_p}$ restricts to the direct sum of three $\fk$-modules: two copies of the trivial representation, and one copy of the natural representation of $\fk$.
-The proof in this case is completed by Theorem \ref{thm:dist} (iii).
+If $X=D_n$ and $p=1$, then we have $Y=D_{n-1}$ and $P=J^{n-3}([2]\times[2])$, which has width $2$ by Figure \ref{fig:minuscule} (c).
+In this case, it is known that $L_p$ is the natural representation of dimension $2n$ in type $D_n$, and that (see \cite[Exercise 8.2.16 (iii)]{green13}) $\res$ decomposes as the direct sum of three simple $\fk$-modules: two copies of the trivial representation, and one copy of the natural representation of $\fk$.
+The conclusions of the theorem now follow from Theorem \ref{thm:dist} (iii).

-Suppose that $\fg$ is of type $D_n$, $p\in \{n-1,n\}$, and $P=J([n-2]\times[2])$.
-Then $L_p$ is one of the half spin representations in type $D_n$ of highest weights $\omega_{n-1}$ and $\omega_n$.
-These two representations are interchanged by an automorphism of the Dynkin diagram, so it suffices to consider the case of $\omega_n$.
-By Proposition \ref{prop:Dspin} and Corollary \ref{cor:jab_iso}, we have which is the weight poset of $L_{A, n-1, 2k}$.
-It is known (see \cite[Exercise 8.2.15]{green13}) that $\fk$ is of type $A_{n-1}$ in this case, and we have an isomorphism of $\fk$-modules This completes the proof in this case.

-Suppose that $\fg$ is of type $E_6$, $p\in \{1,5\}$, and $P=J^2([2]\times[3])$.
-Then $L_p$ is one of the two 27-dimensional minuscule representations in type $E_6$.
-It is known (see \cite[Exercise 8.2.17]{green13}) that $\fk$ is of type $D_5$ and that $L_{\omega_p}$ restricts to the direct sum of three $\fk$-modules: the trivial module; one of the 16-dimensional half-spin representations, whose weight poset is $J^2([2] \times [3])$; and the 10-dimensional natural representation, whose weight poset is $J^3([2] \times [2])$.
-The proof is completed by Theorem \ref{thm:dist} (iv).

-Finally, suppose that $\fg$ is of type $E_7$, $p=6$, and $P=J^2([2]\times[3])$.
-Then $L_p$ is the 56-dimensional simple representation in type $E_7$.
-It is known (see \cite[Exercise 8.2.18]{green13}) that $\fk$ is of type $E_6$ and that $L_{\omega_p}$ restricts to the direct sum of four $\fk$-modules: two copies of the trivial module, and one copy of each of the two 27-dimensional minuscule representations, each of whose weight posets is $J^3([2] \times [3])$.
-The proof is completed by Theorem \ref{thm:dist} (v), and we are done.\end{proof}

-\begin{rmk} The uniformly described direct sum decomposition of $L_p\!\!\downarrow_\fk$ of \cite[Proposition 8.2.9 (iv)]{green13}, depends heavily on a labelling of the poset $P$ by vertices of the Dynkin diagram.
-It is remarkable that the description of Theorem \ref{thm:repthy} relies only on the structure of the underlying poset $P$. \end{rmk}